uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Corporations can demonstrate leadership by using the _United Nations Declaration_ as a reconciliation framework.

 #### Call to Action

 92. We call upon the corporate sector in Canada to adopt the _United Nations Declaration on the Rights of Indigenous Peoples_ as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
 This would include, but not be limited to, the following:

-i.
-Commit to meaningful consultation, building respectful relationships, and obtaining the free, prior, and informed consent of Indigenous peoples before proceeding with economic development projects.
+    1. Commit to meaningful consultation, building respectful relationships, and obtaining the free, prior, and informed consent of Indigenous peoples before proceeding with economic development projects.

-ii.
-Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.
+    2. Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.

-iii.
-Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
+    3. Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the _United Nations Declaration on the Rights of Indigenous Peoples_, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.

 We are all Treaty people: Communities, alliances, and hope